Alternative Choices for You

-|Visit Site Read review|
+Visit Site Read review|

-BTGuard VPN is very low on features, and the ones it does have all come as standard with the third-party software that subscribers must use to connect to the VPN.
-Allow me to explain.
+  BTGuard VPN is extremely sparse on features, and the ones it does have all come as standard with the third-party software that subscribers must use to connect to the VPN.
+Allow us to explain.
 BTGuard VPN runs on the third-party OpenVPN software.
 This software is open source and is very good at its job.
 With that in mind, it is a very effective way of connecting to BTGuard’s three servers.

-Furthermore, that open source software is reliable and nowadays provides Domain Name System (DNS) leak protection (though I couldn't get that version to actually work with BTGuard's .ovpn files, and had to use an outdated version with no DNS leak protection).
+  Furthermore, that open source software is reliable and nowadays provides Domain Name System (DNS) leak protection (though we couldn't get that version to actually work with BTGuard's .ovpn files, and had to use an outdated version with no DNS leak protection).

-However, most world-class VPNs provide custom VPN software that has pro features such as a kill switch and auto connect, to protect subscribers' identity should the VPN connection drop out.
+  However, the best VPNs provide custom VPN software that has pro features such as a kill-switch and auto-connect, to protect subscribers' identity should the VPN connection drop out.
 Due to the fact that BTGuard runs on third-party OpenVPN, these features are nowhere to be seen.
 Most VPN providers also offer users multiple simultaneous connections, while BTGuard offers just one.
 According to BTGuard's knowledge base, users even risk termination of their account if they are caught using more than one connection at once.
-Considering the cost of the subscription, this is infuriating.
+Considering the cost of the subscription, this is all incredibly infuriating.
 Why does it cost so much, for barely any appealing features and for access to just three averagely-located servers?

   Three Server Locations

-Servers are located in only three places: Canada, the Netherlands, and Singapore.
-As such, this VPN is not good for unblocking purposes, such as watching the UK's BBC iPlayer or US Netflix.
+  Servers are located in only three places: Canada, The Netherlands, and Singapore.
+As such, this VPN is not good for unblocking purposes, such as watching the BBC iPlayer outside the UK or streaming US Netflix.
 Only subscribe if you want access to those three locations.
 BTGuard does offer unlimited download speeds through those servers, though.
 Check out our iPlayer VPN and Netflix VPN pages for more details about unblocking it.